 - General help with the writing process (what does an academic paper look like?/drafting/revision)

 Tutors do not offer proofreading or copyediting services.

 All of the work that you submit for courses at HES must be your own work.
 Tutors will offer feedback and help you think about how to revise your work, but they will not do the writing for you.
 The goal is to help you become a better writer and editor of your own work.

 Take-Home Exams.
-If you are working on a take-home examination, you need to email us written permission from your professor indicating that you are allowed to work with a writing tutor.
-You can ask the professor to email you directly, and you can forward this email to us.
+If you are working on a take-home examination, you need to email us written permission from your instructor indicating that you are allowed to work with a writing tutor.
+You can ask the instructor to email you directly, and you can forward this email to us.

 References for Citing Sources and Other Writing Resources

 The Harvard College Writing Program also provides a number of writing resources.
 Sources include the HarvardWrites site, which features Harvard faculty talking about academic writing; handouts on various aspects of the essay writing process (developing a thesis, tips on grammar, conclusions); and discipline-specific writing guides.

 The Harvard Extension School Career and Academic Resource Center offers webinars on a variety of academic topics including writing.
 You can view their past series of videos about aspects of the writing process.
 You can also find out about upcoming webinars.